mokyox/Original-Pokemon-Pokedex/README.md

 # React Pokedex

 #### A Pokedex written using React and Redux, complete with a searchbox for live searching.
+[View here.](https://mokyoxpokedexreact.netlify.com/)

 I've been making a Pokedex with React to solidify my fundamentals in React.
 I went through many iterations such as using [PokeAPI](https://pokeapi.co/) to call the data I needed for the Pokemon to the most current version, where data is stored as local files.
 I also added Redux in order to better manage the state of the Pokemon and to allow me to use a searchbox in the navbar.